 What if a participant fails to show up without cancelling?

 If a participant fails to appear for a scheduled appointment, without at least eight hours notification, they receive a “no-show”.
 The researcher running the study can indicate no-shows through the RPP website.
-Remember that this action must be taken by the researcher within 36 hours of the scheduled session, the system will automatically give him/her credit.

 What if the experimenter fails to show up?